Life with the Samsung Odyssey G9 49″ Monitor – my review

 Related Articles:

-Life with the Samsung Odyssey G9 49″ Monitor – my review
+Samsung Odyssey G9 49″ Monitor – My Sim Racer’s Review

 1. The G9 comes with a traffic cone-shaped thing that enables mounting to a flat surface.
 The mount on the rig is basically an angled bit of aluminium – it’s pretty simple